-The chunks of sweet potato become tender, creamy, and flavorful after cooking for a few minutes in tomatoes, coconut milk, and vegetable broth.
+The sweet potato chunks become tender and creamy as they simmer in tomatoes, coconut milk, and vegetable broth.
+They taste delicious!

 It’s the perfect everyday family dinner, and you can add your favorite greens and protein, such as kale, spinach, chickpeas, or tofu.

-Use classic orange-fleshed sweet potatoes.
-They are nutritious and tasty and can be cooked in less than 30 minutes.
+Use orange-fleshed sweet potatoes.
+They are nutritious, flavorful, and can be cooked in less than 30 minutes.

 You can also use white-fleshed sweet potatoes or regular potatoes.

-You can use canned chickpeas or dry chickpeas that you previously soaked and cooked.
+You can use canned or dry chickpeas that you previously soaked and cooked.

 For a quick dinner, we recommend canned chickpeas.

-You can substitute the chickpeas with 9 ounces or 250 grams of firm tofu, cut into ¾ inch cubes.
+Substitute the chickpeas firm tofu (8 ounces or 250 grams) cut into 3/4 inch cubes.

-We use extra virgin olive oil to make a tasty flavor base and toast the spices.
+We use olive oil to make a tasty flavor base and toast the spices.

 Onion, garlic, and ginger

-Finely chopped onion, grated garlic, and grated ginger, gently fried in a little olive oil, make a delicious and aromatic flavor base that will make your curry super tasty.
+Chopped onion, grated garlic, and grated ginger, gently fried in olive oil, make a tasty and aromatic Indian-tasting flavor base that will make your curry delicious.

 Curry powder, cumin, and black pepper are essential spices in this curry.